UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 <codeblock id="08_04">

-- Are you importing the Ridge library?
+- Are you importing the Ridge function?
 - Are you making the mape scorer with `make_scorer(mape, greater_is_better=False)`?
 - Are you filling in the blank for `RandomizedSearchCV` as  `random_search = RandomizedSearchCV(ridge_bb, param_dist, n_iter=20,cv=5, n_jobs=1, random_state=123, scoring=neg_mape_scorer)`?
 - Are you fitting with `random_search.fit(X_train, y_train)`?
 - Are you finding the best alpha as `random_search.best_params_`?
-- Are you finding the best score with `random_search.best_score_`
+- Are you finding the best score with `random_search.best_score_`?
 </codeblock>

 </exercise>